preshengr/Movie-Search-App/README.md

-# 🌐 Intermediate Web Development Curriculum
+# 🌐 Intermediate React Curriculum

 A structured roadmap and series of collaborative projects designed to help students improve their skills in **JavaScript**, **React**, and **full-stack web development** through hands-on experience.